ryanniemeyer/uriz/README.md

 We'll have one table where our short URL tokens are the primary key and the value has metadata including the long URL, when the URL was first shortened and a count of how many times the short URL is visited.
 We'll also have a table that serves as a reverse index where the long URL is the primary key.
 There are certainly better ways to implement a URL shortener, but I'm not trying to demonstrate a bit.ly killer here, so bear with me.

-You can use the [DynamoDB APIs](http://aws.amazon.com/documentation/dynamodb/) or your favorite [AWS](http://aws.amazon.com/) client SDK to add/remove/edit your tables, but for this example we'll use the web console to create these two tables (uriz and uriz_long):
+You can use the [DynamoDB APIs](http://aws.amazon.com/documentation/dynamodb/) or your favorite [AWS](http://aws.amazon.com/) client SDK to add/remove/edit your tables, but for this example we'll use the web console to create our two tables (uriz and uriz_long):

 ![DynamoDB Console](http://d283nftekqpxlr.cloudfront.net/img/github-pages/dynamo-1a.png)
 ![DynamoDB Add uriz Table](http://d283nftekqpxlr.cloudfront.net/img/github-pages/dynamo-2.png)